 Trivia Facts: UNESCO recognizes January the 16th as World Beatles Day.
 Eric Clapton was almost welcomed as the fifth Beatle.
 Each member of the band and the band itself have an asteroid named after them.
 Paul McCartney is still releasing music and getting millions of views on YouTube!

-Runners Up: Who's Almost a Best Band of All Time?
+Runners Up: Who's Almost the Best Band of All Time?

 Bob Marley & The Wailers